dynamsoft-docs/barcode-reader-docs/performance/flexibility-extensibility.md

 | [`DeblurModes`]({{ site.parameters_reference }}deblur-modes.html#deblurmodes) | To apply a variety of image processing methods to sample modules.
 The smaller index is, the higher priority is. | Available |
 | [`TextResultOrderModes`]({{ site.parameters_reference }}text-result-order-modes.html#textresultordermodes) | To sort the results according to certain factors. | Available |

-## Load/Unload mode dynamically

-In addition to built-in modes, DBR also supports user-defined mode for some special scenarios.
-First, you need to develop a DLL whose interface conforms to the DBR specification.
-Secondly, the `LibraryFileName` argument of the custom mode should be specified as the path of the DLL file.
-Third, if you want to pass extra arguments to the DLL, the `LibraryParameters` argument should be specified.
-Therefore, when the algorithm flow enters the stage of processing the custom mode, DBR will dynamically load the DLL and execute the corresponding logic.

 ## Arguments of a mode to fine-tune the effect